anvitnewalkar/RockPaperScissors/README.md

 6. The result will be displayed on the console, indicating whether you won, lost, or it's a tie.
 7. Play again if desired.

+**Project Structure**
+This project structure is as follows
+|----- src
+|   |------ RockPaperScissors.Java
+|   |------ Game logic
+|___ README.md

+1. The src directory contains the source code files: a.Main.java is the main entry point of the application.
+   b.
+Game contains the game's logic and functionality.
+2. The README.md file contains information about the project and how to get started.

+**Contribution**
+Contributions to this project are welcome.
+If you would like to contribute, please follow these steps:

+1. Fork the repository.
+2. Create a new branch for your feature or bug fix.
+3. Make your changes and test them thoroughly.
+4. Commit your changes and push your branch to your forked repository.
+5. Submit a pull request, explaining your changes and why they should be merged.

+**Acknowledgement**
+This project is a simple implementation of the Rock Paper Scissors game and was created for educational purposes.
+It serves as a fun way to learn and practice Java programming concepts.

+**Contact**
+If you have any questions, suggestions, or feedback, please feel free to contact me at anvitnwlkrp1@gmail.com.

+Thank you for checking out this Rock Paper Scissors Java project!
+Have fun playing the game!